05 — Job System¶

 Systems¶

-The system defines both a main-thread and a [WrapAsJob] version of the same logic, and switches between them at runtime:
+Defines both a main-thread and a [WrapAsJob] version of the same logic, switching at runtime:

 public partial class ParticleMoveSystem : ISystem